YongQM10/YongQM10/README.md

 👨🏻‍💻 Student sharing about my journey and learning about tech!<br/>
 🌱 Studying Computer Science at Stony Brook University, Long Island<br/>
+🎨 I enjoy photography, cooking, sports, and trying out new stuff!